 Most auto lenders will not lend to someone with a 383 score.
-If you are able to get approved for an auto loan with a 383 score, it will be costly.
-If you can raise your credit score, getting a car will be much easier.
+If you are able to get approved for a car loan with a 383 score, it will be costly.
+The average credit score needed for car loans can vary.
+However, if you can raise your credit score, getting a car will be much easier.

 How to Improve a 383 Credit Score

 A poor credit score often reflects a history of credit mistakes or errors.
 For example, you may have some missed payments, charges offs, foreclosures, and even a bankruptcy showing up on your credit report.
 It’s also possible that you simply haven’t built credit at all.
 No credit is pretty much the same as bad credit.

 Here are five ways to improve your 383 credit score:

 1. Dispute Negative Accounts on Your Credit Report